robbielyman/seamstress-v1/README.md

 # seamstress

-seamstress is a Lua scripting environment for monome devices and OSC communication.
+seamstress is a lua scripting environment for musical communication.

+write scripts that interact with monome devices, OSC, and MIDI. a screen is provided for you to play with.

 currently beta software.